microsoft/promptflow/docs/go-to-production/how-to-enable-streaming-mode.md

 > [!IMPORTANT]
 > Only the output of the last node of the flow can support streaming.
 >
-> "Last" means that the node output is not consumed by other nodes.
+> "Last node" means the node output is not consumed by other nodes.

 In this guide, we will use the "Chat with Wikipedia" sample flow as an example.
 This flow processes the user’s question, searches Wikipedia for relevant articles, and answers the question with information from the articles.
 It uses streaming mode to show the progress of the answer generation.